 Stream from YouTube, Twitch, and Thousands of Video Web Sites

 IPVTL supports streaming from YouTube and other video platforms using yt-dlp. yt-dlp has been included in the IPVTL installation package since version 6.5.
 To stream from a YouTube URL in IPVTL, select yt-dlp as source format and enter the page URL to start streaming.
+This allows you to capture and transcode stream from virtually any video platform.

 Streaming from Youtube